skedwards88/dragon/story.md

 ## All locations

+- Items (list items at location; click on item to interact)
 - Leave (give options to connected locations)
 - Inventory (show items. once select item, show actions for item)
-- Items (list items at location; click on item to interact)

 ### Room

 You are in a room with a bed.
 A window faces the west.
-A wardrobe sits on the north side of the room, opposite a door. if lute location is room: At the foot of the bed is a lute. if fire: You smell fire and hear screams in the distance.
+A wardrobe sits on the north side of the room, opposite a door. if lute location is room: A lute leans against the bed. if fire: You smell fire and hear screams in the distance.

+connections: window, wardrobe, door

 ### Window

-if fire: Through the window, you can see flames and smoke coming from a nearby mansion.
+if fire: Through the window, you see flames and smoke coming from a nearby mansion.
 A crowd has gathered in front of the mansion.
-else: Through the window, you see the charred remains of a mansion.
+else: Through the window, you see the charred remains of a nearby mansion.

+connections: room

 ### Wardrobe

-You open the wardrobe.
-Inside, there is a mirror (if clothes location is wardrobe: and a set of clothes).
+Inside the wardrobe, there is a mirror (if clothes location is wardrobe: and a set of clothes).

+connections: room, mirror

 ### Mirror

 You look into the mirror.
 if naked: You're naked!
+if poopy: Your clothes are covered in dragon poop. if singed body parts: your {body parts} are singed
-else: you are quite good looking, if you do say so yourself todo maybe modify based on dragon poop, etc.
+else: you are quite good looking, if you do say so yourself

+connections: wardrobe

 ### Inn

 You enter what appears to be the common room of an inn.
-A bowl of apples sits out for inn guests to enjoy. if naked: The inn keeper laughs, "Haven't you hear of clothes?"
+A bowl of apples sits out for inn guests to enjoy. if naked: The inn keeper laughs, "Haven't you heard of clothes?"
 Reputation -1. todo should nakedness be a factor in all interactions?

+connections: room, courtyard

 ### Courtyard

 You are in a small courtyard.
 The entrance to the inn sits at the north side.
-To the west you see a fountain.
 To the east you hear sounds of a smithy.
+To the west you see a fountain. (if fire: Beyond the fountain, you see flames and smoke.)

 - If handkerchief location null: An adolescent runs west to east, crying as they flee.
 They drop a handkerchief in their distress.
 (Then handkerchief location is courtyard.)

+connections: inn, fountain, smithy

 ### Fountain

-You are at a fountain.
+You stand at the edge of a fountain.
 In the center is a statue of a dragon surrounded by cowering people.
 To the east is a courtyard.
 To the north is a manor.

 - If fire: The manor is on fire and surrounded by a crowd of people.
   - if baby location is nursery: You hear a voice sobbing, "My baby!
 My baby is trapped in the nursery."
   - if baby location is inventory: You hear a voice: "My baby!
 You saved my baby!
-But my dear baby has a terrible cough from you carrying it through the smoke.
+But my dear baby has a terrible cough from being carried through the smoke.
 Regardless, take this gold as thanks."
-As you take the gold and praise, you see the manor collapse.
+As you take the gold and praise, you see the roof collapse.
 Finally, the crowd is able to douse the flames. fire = false.
 Reputation +1.
 Gold +50
   - if baby location is fountain: "Thank you for saving my baby!
 Please take this gold as thanks."
-As you take the gold and praise, you see the manor collapse.
+As you take the gold and praise, you see the roof collapse.
 Finally, the crowd is able to douse the flames. fire = false.
 Reputation +2.
 Gold +50.
 - If not fire: The manor is a framework of charred wood.

+connections: courtyard, manor

 ### Manor

 - if fire: You stand in the entrance of the burning manor.
   - if baby location is nursery: You hear a baby crying upstairs.
   - if handkerchief is not in use and damp: Your throat burns from the smoke and heat.
 You can't breath this air.
-  - if baby location is inventory: cough = true
+  - if baby location is inventory: baby cough = true
-- if no fire: The manor seems like it is about to collapse.
+- if no fire: The manor seems like it is about to collapse further.
 - For items in manor: List items in manor

+connections: fountain, nursery

 ### Nursery

-- if fire: You see a baby wailing in the crib under an open window.
+- if fire and baby location is nursery: You stand in a nursery.
+You see a baby wailing in the crib under an open window.
 The open window must be the only thing keeping the baby alive in this smoke.
-Outside the window, you see the gathered crowd.
+- if fire and baby location is not nursery: You stand in a nursery with an empty crib.
+The fire continues to burn, pouring smoke into the room.
-  - if handkerchief is not in use and damp: You collapse from the smoke.
-Game over.
+  - if handkerchief is not in use and damp: The smoke is suffocating.
+Unable to bear it any longer, you run from the mansion. player location = fountain.
-- if no fire: The manor collapses on you.
-Game over.
+- if no fire: Part of the manor collapses, burying you in rubble.
+The townsfolk dig you out, scolding you for your carelessness.
+Reputation -2. player location = fountain.

+connections: manor, nursery window

-## Balcony
+## Nursery window

+Below the window, you see the gathered crowd.

+connections: nursery

 ## Smithy

-You stand in front of the blacksmith shop.
+You stand in front of a blacksmith shop.
 To the north and south are city gates.
+To the west is a courtyard.

 - if sword in smithy: In front of the shop, you see a sword gleaming as if someone was recently polishing it.
 The blacksmith is busy but acknowledges you with a nod.

+connections: north gate, south gate, courtyard

+todo need to work out interactions

 ## South Gate

 You are standing at the south gate, which opens to a wide field.
 There is no road in sight.
 To the north, you hear sounds of the smithy.

-- if horse at south gate: A horse is grazing in the field.
+- if horse location is south gate: A horse is grazing in the field.
 A sign reads "Free horse (if you can catch it)"

+connections: smithy

-# North Gate
+## North Gate

 You are standing at the north gate.
 To the north, you see a road leading up a mountain.

 - if ?: The adolescent that you saw earlier is standing at the gate, still crying.

-At N. Gate you encounter young woman.
-She doesn’t want to talk.
-You can give her back her handkerchief and/or play a song on the lute for increased reputation.
-You can leave North to get to the Long Road.
+should adolescent be a person at location or a location that you move to? does it make a difference?
+Or can it just be a state of this location? todo

-## Road 1
+## Road 1 todo

-From Long Road, it takes one turn to get to stream if on horse, else you have to select “keep walking” a few times, adding 5 time each.
+You walk along a road.
+To the south, you see the south gate.
+To the north, the road leads up a mountain.

+connections: road 1 unless horse mounted, then road 3

 ## Road 2

+You walk along a long road.
+You imagine the road would feel shorter with a horse.
+To the south, the road leads back to the city.
+To the north, the road leads up a mountain.

 ## Road 3